 When I set out to study eating psychology, a great deal of my motivation was fuelled by a need to understand and address my own feelings and behaviours.
 I knew that my relationship with food – mostly love/hate – was causing me challenges and I instinctively felt that there must be a better way to resolve my problems other than dieting.

-Having done the work myself, these are the steps I suggest to overcoming emotional eating.
+These are the steps I suggest to begin the journey to overcoming emotional eating.

 - The first step is to identify if it is emotional eating you are experiencing.
 When we step back to observe our eating behaviours, sometimes we find that actually we were genuinely hungry!
-We lead such busy lives now leaving long periods between eating, so this is a good starting point.
+We lead such busy lives now leaving long periods between eating.
+Get curious about your eating.
+How long was it since you last ate?
+Are there specific events that caused you to eat?

 - Once you’ve gathered some insight into what is causing you to eat emotionally, you can get to work on changing things.